 The advisory board is part of all decisions made in his office, he said, everything from “what we do and how we do it.
 How we set the culture.
 What we do moving forward.
 How we recruit.
 All the things I have to make a decision on, they are involved in.”
 Those teams “might be a differentiator between CLA and other competitors,” Gray said.
 “They provide a lot of insight to me.
 I need to be in touch with the people who are working for us who are of that age.”

 CLA is a professional services network that offers traditional CPA level services, such as investment advisory, audit, tax and consulting.
-It was established when two top firms — Clifton Gunderson and LarsonAllen — merged in 2012.
+This Central Florida business was established when two top firms — Clifton Gunderson and LarsonAllen — merged in 2012.
 Its history in Polk County started much earlier — in 1954 in Bartow — and it was last known locally as the NCT Group, which had offices in Lakeland, Winter Haven and Sebring when it merged with CliftonLarsonAllen in 2011.

 Even though CLA is a billion-dollar firm with offices in the likes of New York and Los Angeles, some of its 110 branches are in smaller communities.